Chapter 1: Symbols

 “I’m getting to it,” said Callie.
 “So there were these large spiraling symbols painted on the pool room wall in green and gold.
 They weren’t there before, but—”

 Callie sighed.
-“Anyway, I swam for almost an hour, and then…” Callie was quiet for a moment.
+“Anyway, I swam for almost an hour, and then…” She was quiet for a moment.
 “Then it happened.”

 “I was standing at the shallow end of the swimming pool taking a rest when I noticed a faint golden light moving through the water.
-I strained to get a better look at it, but couldn’t quite tell what it was.”
+I tried to get a better look, but I couldn’t quite tell what it was.”

-“It was probably some new light feature or something that the maintenance guy or somebody like that installed the day before,” reasoned Sarah.
+“It was probably some new light feature or something that the maintenance guy or somebody installed the day before,” reasoned Sarah.

 It was Sarah’s turn to be silent on the other end.

-“I thought it would crash into me, and tried to get out of the way, but the light began to swirl around me and grow brighter and brighter until the entire pool was lit up by this swirling golden current—circling me in a ring!” rushed Callie.
+“I tried to get out of the way, but the light began to swirl around me and grow brighter and brighter until the entire pool was lit up by this swirling golden current!” rushed Callie.